John Connally: Kennedy assassination

 On November 22, 1963, Connally was seriously wounded while riding in Kennedy's presidential limousine at Dealey Plaza, Dallas when Kennedy was assassinated.
 Riding in the middle jump seat of the limousine in front of Kennedy, Connally recalled hearing the first shot, which he immediately recognized as a rifle shot.
 Connally stated that he immediately feared an assassination attempt and turned to his right to look back to see Kennedy.
 Looking over his right shoulder, Connally did not catch Kennedy out of the corner of his eye, so he said he began to turn back to look to his left, when Connally felt a forceful impact to his back and said “ouch”.
-It is likely that, had his head not turned, the bullet which struck Connally's back would have hit his heart instead of his lungs, instantly killing him.

 Connally later told the Warren Commission: "I said, 'My God, they are going to kill us all.
 He looked down and saw that his chest was covered with blood and thought he had been fatally shot.
 Then Connally heard the third and final shot, which sprayed blood and brain tissue on the car's passengers.
 He suffered a fracture of the fifth rib, a punctured lung, a shattered wrist, and had a bullet lodged in his leg.
 He underwent four hours of surgery after the shooting and recovered from his wounds.

 Charles Gregory, the doctor who tended to his wrist wound, told the Warren Commission that the bullet that struck Connally went from the upper (dorsal) surface, near the midline, about 5 cm above his wrist joint, to the under (volar) surface, much closer to the joint, at a distance of about 1.5 cm.
 The 10-month investigation by the Warren Commission concluded in 1964 that Kennedy was assassinated by 24-year-old ex-Marine Lee Harvey Oswald and that Oswald had acted entirely alone.
 Connally did not accept the single-bullet theory, which suggested that one shot passed through Kennedy's neck and caused all of Connally's wounds.
 He insisted that all three shots struck occupants of the limousine.
 Publicly, he agreed with the Warren Commission's conclusion that Oswald acted alone.